mhvk/baseband/docs/baseband/vdif/index.rst

-A VDIF file or data transmission is composed of a sequence of **data frames**, each of which is comprised of a self-identifying data frame header followed by an array, or **payload**, of data covering a single time segment of observations from one or more frequency sub-bands.
+A VDIF file or data transmission is composed of a sequence of **data frames**, each of which is comprised of a self-identifying data frame header followed by a sequence, or **payload**, of data covering a single time segment of observations from one or more frequency sub-bands.
 The header is a pre-defined 32-bytes long, while the payload is task-specific and can range from 32 bytes to ~134 megabytes.
 Both are little-endian and grouped